-(Application System/400) The first generation and original name of IBM's System i midrange business computers, which merged into the Power Systems brand.
-Introduced in 1988, the AS/400 successors are IBM's only non-mainframe, business computer family that uses IBM hardware.
-The other non-mainframe business series is IBM's System x, which uses x86-based servers.
-See Power Systems and System x.
-Designed to Consolidate The unique feature of the AS/400 was its OS/400 software environment, which included an integrated relational database.
-Also a feature of the earlier System/38, System/38 applications ran intact on the AS/400, but System/36 programs had to be recompiled.
-The AS/400 served in a variety of networking configurations: as a host or intermediate node to other AS/400s, as a remote system to mainframe-controlled networks and as a network server to PCs.
-POWER Based In 1994, IBM introduced the AS/400 Advanced System/36, a PowerPC-based version of the AS/400 that natively ran the System/36 SSP operating system and its applications.
+(Application System/400) The first generation of IBM's midrange business computers, which evolved into the Power Systems family.
+Introduced in 1988, the AS/400 served as a host or intermediate node to other AS/400s, as a remote system to mainframes and as a network server to PCs.
+Today, the Power Systems successors to the AS/400 are IBM's non-mainframe computer family.
+See Power Systems.
+Designed to Consolidate The AS/400's unique feature was its OS/400 environment, which included an integrated relational database, a feature of the earlier System/38.
+The AS/400 ran System/38 applications intact, but System/36 programs had to be recompiled.
+See OS/400, System/36 and System/38.
+In 1994, IBM introduced the AS/400 Advanced System/36, a PowerPC-based version of the AS/400 that natively ran the System/36 SSP operating system and its applications.
 Starting that year, IBM's POWER CPUs were used in AS/400 models.
-See POWER, System/36 and System/38.
+See POWER CPU.